PhoenixWright/kivy-dialog/README.md

 kivy-dialog-lib
 ===============

-A Kivy ChatMapper-based modal and widget for displaying and progressing through dialog.
+A Kivy dialog library for parsing Twine json and displaying it in interactive dialog boxes.